esmukler/DraftMadness/lib/tasks/new_year_tasks.md

 - Run the import task.
 `thor schools:import_schools db/20XX_teams.csv`

+## Need to fix:
+1. Draft Order Randomizer always leaves one team blank
+2. Sometimes the React draft selection saves the wrong draft pick number on the drafted owner_school

 ## Nice-to-haves:

 1. Give each owner a place for a gif.
 2. Add auto-draft checkbox.
-3. Allow "update play in schools" task to accept dates as inputs
+3. Allow "update play in schools" task to accept dates as inputs and be run from the command line
-4. Automate the last overall pick.